Snow Squall May Affect Motorists In Southeast Minnesota - NewsBreak

 Snow Squall May Affect Motorists In Southeast Minnesota

 Rochester, MN (KROC AM News) - A heads-up for motorists in southeast Minnesota.
-The National Weather Service has issued a “Special...krforadio.com
+The National Weather Service has issued a “Special...fun1043.com

 Rochester, MN (KROC AM News) - A heads-up for motorists in southeast Minnesota.
-The National Weather Service has issued a “Special...krforadio.com
+The National Weather Service has issued a “Special...fun1043.com

 Comments / 0